Official US Government Icon

 Question: Where should we upload the 2-page research abstract to the Valid Eval?
 Shall we combine the 2-page research abstract with the 35-page Written Response?

-Answer: The research abstract is a separate required component of the application (maximum two pages) and should be uploaded separately in Valid Eval as part of the required application package.
-Per Section D.2.2.2, it should not be combined with the 35-page Written Response; instead, it is a standalone document that does not count toward the 35-page limit.
+Answer: Yes.
+Submit them together.
+The research abstract is a separate required component of the application (maximum two pages) and should be uploaded in Valid Eval as part of the required application package.
+Per Section D.2.2.2, it should be uploaded together with the cover sheet, the 35-page Written Response, the appendices, etc.

 CV Format (1/21/2026)